mtimofiiv/Pictus/src/data/features/mapping-coverage.md

 ---
-title: Connect to other systems
+title: Integrate with other systems
 image: /assets/delivery.png
 order: "50"
 ---